DiamantTh/zsh-config/README.md

 My ZSH config
 =============
+Customized for me.

+  **Old Text**

-This is my ZSH config.
-As I hate to reinvent wheels (OK, and I'm lazy), I took [William Durands](git@github.com:willdurand/zsh-config.git) configuration and stripped that down to my own preferences.
+	$ This is my ZSH config.
+As I hate to reinvent wheels (OK, and I'm lazy), I took [William Durands](git@github.com:willdurand/zsh-config.git)
+	$ configuration and stripped that down to my own preferences.
 All credits to him!

 Installation
 ------------